CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-<a name="Kinematic Diagram and D-H Frame assignment of cartesian description and computation"> </a>
+<a name="Kinematic Diagram and D-H Frame assignment of cartesian manipulator description and computation"> </a>
 # Kinematic Diagram and D-H Frame assignment of cartesian description and computation
 <div align="justify">